 Things to Know Before Your Next Water Heater Installation

 If you’re building a new home, updating an aging system, or your current water heater is broken, NW Solutions Heating & Air is certified to perform the installation for Vancouver homeowners.
-We know quite a bit about how all types of heating systems work, including how storage water heaters supply us with hot water 24-7!
+We’re an air conditioning contractor that knows all about how heating systems work, including how storage water heaters supply us with hot water 24-7!

 Here is a basic guide to help you navigate the world of water heating.
 We want our customers to be comfortable and well-supplied with hot water as well as happy with their monthly utility bills.

 A storage type, in contrast, holds several gallons of water in a reservoir; constantly refilling and reheating as the water is used.

 Different ways we heat our water

 The cold water that we use in our homes travels through a series of pipes before reaching sinks, showers, and washing machines.
 If we want that water to be a certain temperature, we simply adjust the handles on a dial or faucet and – voila!

 But how does it get hot in the first place?

 Obviously, we know that a water heater works its magic behind a closet door somewhere in the house, but what happens in the unit itself?
 That depends on the type of heating system in question.
 Let’s take a look at the most popular types of water heaters in our part of the world.